SmartMilk/nd00333-capstone/starter_file/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
+For the HyperDrive approach, the Support Vector Classifier(SVC) was chosen as the base classifier due to its general ability to fit most models well, based on past experiences.
+The SVC has 3 parameters that are tuned in the HyperDrive module:

+- **C**: The regularization parameter of the SVC; higher values create a reduction in variance but may lead to overfitting.
+After some initial trials, the optimal range of C was found to be on a uniform scale of 0.01 and 2.
+Exceeding a value of 2 significantly slowed down a run to take >10 minutes to complete.

+- **Kernel**: The type of kernel to be fitted to the SVC model, with a choice of radial basis function(rbf), linear, polynomial or sigmoid kernels.

+- **Polynomial**: In the case of a polynomial kernel, this parameter determines the polynomial's degree, and was limited to be between 1 and 8.
+The parameter is ignored otherwise.

+The parameter sampling method was chosen to be Bayesian optimization, hence there was no need to apply an early termination policy.
+The estimator was generated from a Python training script (*hp_train.py*).
+Finally, the maximum number of HyperDrive runs was limited to 80, as per an auto-generated recommendation by Azure's CLI based on the number of input parameters.

 ### Results